 As is often the case in a small town, Solsberry doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Solsberry who are college-educated is close to the national average for all communities of 21.84%: 19.25% of the adults in Solsberry have a bachelor's degree or advanced degree.
+In terms of college education, Solsberry is nearly on par with the US average for all cities of 21.84%: 18.62% of adults 25 and older in Solsberry have a bachelor's degree or advanced degree.

 The most common language spoken in Solsberry is English.
 Other important languages spoken here include Polish and Italian.